The Best Sports Cars for Daily Driving and Commuting

 Consider the evolution of suspension.
 A decade ago, choosing a sport suspension meant a fixed, jarring ride.
 Today, systems like Magnetic Ride Control can adjust damping rates up to 1,000 times per second.
 This allows a car to be supple over expansion joints at 8:00 AM and razor-sharp on a canyon road at 5:00 PM.

-The Hidden Costs of Emotional Purchasing
+Costs of Purchasing

 The primary error enthusiasts make is "spec-sheet shopping."
 Buying a car based on a 0-60 mph time or a Nürburgring lap record often leads to misery during a 45-minute commute.
 High-performance brake pads, for example, often squeal when cold and produce excessive dust, turning a "cool" car into an annoying, high-maintenance chore in stop-and-go traffic.